-- The share capital has been increased, on a conditional basis, in accordance with Section 159 (2) 1 of the Austrian Stock Corporation Act (Aktiengesetz) by up to EUR 31,145,500.36, by issuing of up to 30,000,000 voting no-par value bearer shares.
-The conditional capital increase shall be carried out only to the extent that owners of convertible bonds issued on the basis of the resolution of the Annual General Meeting of 3 May 2013 exercise their subscription rights or conversion options.
-The issue amount and the conversion ratio shall be determined in a recognized pricing procedure, using recognized financial mathematical methods and making reference to the price of the ordinary shares of the Company (basis of calculation of the issue amount); the issue amount must not be lower than the pro rata portion of the share capital.
-The Management Board is authorized to determine, with the consent of the Supervisory Board, the further details of the performance of the conditional capital increase, such as the entitlement to dividend payments for the new shares to be issued under the conditional capital increase.
+- The share capital has been increased, on a conditional basis, in accordance with Section 159 (2) 1 of the Austrian Stock Corporation Act (Aktiengesetz) by up to EUR 31,145,500.36, by issuing of up to 30,000,000 ordinary bearer shares.
+The conditional capital increase shall be carried out only to the extent that owners of convertible bonds issued on the basis of the resolution of the Annual General Meeting of 21 May 2021 exercise their subscription rights or conversion options.

 - In the event of any capital increase and of resolutions on the creation of additional authorized capital, the Company may provide for the issue of new preference shares to the extent permitted by law without the consent of the owners of preference shares.